victronenergy/venus-html5-app/README.md

 * Venus metric library `/library`
 * Web app `/app`

+### Setup environment

+	npm install

+### Building the Library

+To build the metric library run the following command:

+	npm run webpack

+This will output a `venus-metrics.min.js` file in the build folder which can be used in a browser based web app.

 ## Running the App in a Dev Environment

 Since the app is reading MQTT data and runs in a browser, it needs to be able to read MQTT from Venus via WebSocket.